-Ben Dronkers: That story actually started earlier because I started to travel the world a bit, you know, like hippies do, and discovered hash around the world.
-And because I was interested I also visited the farmers.
-When I saw the farmers grow their hash I also became interested in growing it myself.
-With a friend of mine in Rotterdam we started with just a few seeds to see what would happen.
-We had one plant under a heater and it worked!
-The quality wasn’t that good but it worked.
-For us it was a revelation, a wonder.
-In America you already had homegrown, but not in Europe.
-Not many people grew their own plants.
-For us it felt amazing that we could just put some seeds in the ground, give it water and grow your own weed.
 That made me travel the world more and I visited places like Lebanon and Morocco and later on I went many times to Pakistan and Afghanistan.
 From there I brought different varieties with me that I found along the way.
-I brought them back to Holland and together with a friend I started to grow them in a greenhouse.
-The police busted me quite a few times, also just for having some hash on me.
+I brought them back to Holland and together with a friend I started to grow cannabis in a greenhouse.
+The police arrested me quite a few times, also just for having some hash on me.

-“then I realised that there was a loophole in the Dutch drug laws: It was legal to just grow seeds.”
+‘then I realised that there was a loophole in the Dutch drug laws: It was legal to just grow seeds.’

 All the specialists from all over the world, writers and researchers, came over because our seed collection was a very special one.
 The first weed that we grew in the Netherlands I tried to sell in Amsterdam but nobody wanted it because it was too green.
-They called it spinach.
+People called it spinach.
 But in fact it was so good that in a couple of years everybody was fond of it.
-Because the seeds were legal I kept growing for the seeds not weed.
+Because the seeds were legal I kept growing for the seeds, not weed.

 Some of the items on display in the Hash Marihuana & Hemp museum in Amsterdam.

 The Afghan people deserve so much better than the way they have it now.
 They have this beautiful hash if they could only export it on a fair trade deal.
-A farmer gets around 200 to 300 euros per kilo whilst in a coffeeshop in Amsterdam a kilo sells for around 16.000 euro per kilo (18,2279 in US dollars or 14,2622 in pound sterlings).
+An Afghan farmer gets around 200 to 300 euros per kilo whilst in a coffeeshop in Amsterdam a kilo sells for around 16.000 euro per kilo (18k in US dollars or 14k in pound sterlings).